Donya (name)

 Donya is a feminine given name, particularly in the Middle East and North Africa.
 In Persian "Donya" (دنیا) means "world" or "earth."
 In Persian literature, Donya is mentioned in the works of famous poets like Rumi and Hafez.
 In some Slavic countries, such as Russia and Bulgaria, "Donya" (Доня) is a diminutive form of names like "Donata" or "Donka," meaning "gift" or "generous."

-In Hebrew, the name Donya (דוניה) is derived from the name Adonia (אדוניה), meaning "my Lord" or "God is my Lord".
-Adonia is composed of two Hebrew words: "Adon," meaning "Lord" or "Master," and the suffix "-ia," indicating possession or relationship.

 The name Donya in Italy is derived from the Italian word "donna," meaning "lady" or "woman."
 This term is derived from the Latin word "domina," signifying a woman of high social status or a lady of the house.
 The name gained popularity during the Renaissance period, particularly in the southern region of Sicily.

 The name Donya also dates back to the Russian name Avdotya, a version of the Greek Eudokia.
 Eudokia comes from the word “eudokeo,” which translates to “well-pleased” or “satisfied.”
 It comes from the terms “eu” and “dokeo.”
 “Eu” means “good,” and “dokeo” means “to think,” “to imagine,” or “to suppose.”